Abishek-230606/PROJECTS/README.md

 3. Place your dataset in the `dataset/` folder as shown above
 4. Run the notebook `Chest_Xray_CNN_Classifier.ipynb`

----

-### 📚 Future Work

-- Add Grad-CAM visualizations for explainability
-- Experiment with transfer learning using pre-trained models
-- Expand to other medical imaging tasks

----

 ### 🙋‍♂️ About Me